 VOLUNTEERING IN GUATEMALA

-Without hesitation, it is an experience where you put your knowledge into practice and improve your skills.
-At the same time you support communities, children and young people to obtain a greater personal and professional growth.
-Therefore, as a volunteer you will learn about new cultures through a unique journey, such as International Volunteerism.
+Volunteering is an experience that allows you to put your knowledge into practice and improve your skills.
+At the same time you will support communities, children and young people while they’re working on their personal and professional growth.
+Therefore, international volunteering is a unique way for you to learn about new cultures.

-First and foremost, volunteer programs in Guatemala have been created to benefit the most vulnerable children and youth of the population with whom we collaborate.
+First and foremost, volunteer programs in Guatemala have been created to benefit the most vulnerable children and youth of the population with whom we work.

 PROGRAMS IN GUATEMALA